tmobile/magentaA11y/_checklist-web/image.md

       - criteria: If an image contains text critical to understanding the page the user has a text alternative that serves the equivalent purpose
 ---
 ## Is this image decorative or informative?
 If the image conveys important meaning, and there's no other text on the page which explains the concept within it, then the image likely is informative.
 If the image only serves to impart a tone or feeling to the page, the image is likely decorative.
-See the [decorative image checklist](/checklist-web/image-decorative) item instead.
+In this case, check out the [decorative image checklist](/checklist-web/image-decorative) item instead.

 If your image contains text inside it, this is a violation of [WCAG AA 1.4.5 Images of Text](https://www.w3.org/WAI/WCAG21/Understanding/images-of-text.html).
 Exceptions exist for logos.